 You need an installed MATLAB-supported C compiler.
-For an up-to-date list of supported compilers, see the Supported and Compatible Compilers website.
+For an up-to-date list of supported compilers, see Supported and Compatible Compilers.

 MATLAB accesses C routines built into external, shared libraries through a command-line interface.
 This interface lets you load an external library into MATLAB memory and access functions in the library.
 Although types differ between the two language environments, usually you can pass types to the C functions without converting.
 MATLAB converts for you.

 Details about using a shared library are in these topics.

 If the library function passes arguments, you need to determine the data type passed to and from the function.
 For information about data, see these topics.